-In reporting to the Financial Supervisory Authority of Norway, KLP applies the temporary deduction provided for by the transitional measure for technical provisions described in Article 308d of the Solvency II Directive.
-Note 32 Capital requirements in the accounts, shows the calculations without the use of this temporary deduction.
+KLP applies the temporary deduction provided for by the transitional measure for technical provisions described in Article 56 of the Solvency II Regulation.
+Technical provisions (Article 308d of the Solvency II Directive), in reports to the Financial Supervisory Authority of Norway.
+Note 32 Capital requirements in the accounts shows the calculations without the use of this temporary deduction.
 Both calculations are shown in table 16 below.

-The technical provisions with transitional rules are valued at NOK 508.3 billion in the solvency balance for KLP at 31.12.2018.
-This is NOK 0.7 billion more than the liabilities of NOK 507.6 billion shown in the financial statements.
-Without transitional rules, the technical provisions in the solvency balance sheet are valued at NOK 513.1 billion, NOK 5.5 billion higher than the liabilities in the financial statements.
+The technical provisions with transitional rules are valued at NOK 567.6 billion in the solvency balance for KLP at 31.12.2019.
+This is NOK 1.4 billion more than the liabilities of NOK 566.2 billion shown in the financial statements.
+Without transitional rules, the technical provisions in the solvency balance are valued at NOK 573.6 billion, NOK 7.4 billion higher than the liabilities in the financial statements.

-The transitional provisions say that in 2018 we can deduct 14/16 of this difference in the Solvency II valuation.
-That means that the valuation of the technical provisions under Solvency II including the transitional scheme is NOK 508.3 billion.
-The difference between the technical provisions with and without transitional arrangements is NOK 4.8 billion.
+The transitional provisions say that in 2019 we can deduct 13/16 of this difference in the Solvency II valuation.
+That means that the valuation of the best estimate under Solvency II including the transitional scheme is NOK 567.6 billion.
+The difference between the technical provisions with and without transitional arrangements is NOK 6 billion.

 The deduction will be reduced on a linear basis until 2032.
-The difference for 2018 will be multiplied by 14/16, which means that there are 14 years left of the transition period.
+The difference for 2019 will be multiplied by 13/16, which means that there are 13 years left of the transition period.
 The transition period is 16 years from 2016 to 2032.